 - It is the first treatment to improve all aspects of autism – behavioral, language, and sensory, and provide a large reduction of parenting stress.

 - It is the first treatment that is consistently effective for children with severe as well as moderate/mild autism.

 - This is the first treatment that effectively decreases the sensory disability in autism.

 The sensory disability in autism is unusual in that it involves several senses including the master sense in early childhood development – touch.
 Cutting hair and nails, wearing clothes and shoes, textures of food, noises and smells can be overwhelming for young children with autism.
 QST massage for autism works by helping to normalize the sense of touch and eventually the other senses.

-Parents give the massage every day.
-They are trained not to avoid uncomfortable areas, but instead to attune the massage techniques to their children’s comfort level.
-As parents continue the daily massage and work through their children’s difficulties, sensory problems diminish.
-Children start to relax, make eye contact and listen; they become more affectionate and engaged with parents, and closer to other family members and peers.
-They ask for their massage and it becomes a relaxing, bonding time together.
+Parents are trained to give the massage every day.
+They do not avoid uncomfortable areas, but instead attune massage techniques to their children’s comfort level.
+As parents work through the discomfort, sensory and behavioral problems diminish.
+Children start to relax, make eye contact and listen.
+Receptive language improves.
+Children become more affectionate; bonding and social interactions improve.
+The severity of autism decreases.

 Early Childhood Special Education programs are tasked with providing parents with effective, research-based home and classroom programs to address sensory impairments and prepare children for school.
 Until now, they have been greatly in need of effective, affordable, research-based interventions to do so.
 QST massage for autism can offer real assistance to parents and ECSE programs in these areas.
 Work is in progress to disseminate QST training worldwide.